everdox/InfinityHook/README.md

 Due to its subtle nature, InfinityHook also works underneath VBS, HVCI and Hyperguard.

-InfinityHook stands to be one of the best tools in the rootkit aresenal over the last decade.
+InfinityHook stands to be one of the best tools in the rootkit arsenal over the last decade.